 Key findings include:

-- Public spending on mental health services in California for Fiscal Year (FY) 2012–13 was estimated to be $7.76 billion, of which $3.34 billion was for Medi-Cal (California's Medicaid program) beneficiaries.
+- Public spending on mental health services in California for Fiscal Year (FY) 2012–13 was estimated to be $7.76 billion, of which $3.34 billion was for beneficiaries of Medi-Cal (California's Medicaid program).
 As the most populous state, California ranked first in the US for total spending on public mental health services but 15th for per capita spending in 2010.

 - For people with severe mental illness, the California public mental health system offers rehabilitative, recovery-focused care.
 However, many Medi-Cal beneficiaries and uninsured adults with less-severe mental health conditions face significant gaps in coverage and in access to services.